aliyousefi-dev/ovacli/ovacli-docs/docs/next-features.md

 - adding Bitrate metadata and Sound Channel Numbers
 - Create Smart Collection with Multiple Tag Fetch
 - QC on the Projects
+- Public Private Search
+- Dynamic Collections (with Filter Options on Resource)
+- Add Tags when Uploading